 - International licensee-to-consumer

 It should be noted that all foreign alcohol shipments can only be sent via Express.
 Overseas ground transportation is not a possibility.
-At the very least, your stream inventory will not be outstanding for long.
+At the very least, your stream inventory will be manageable for a short time.

 FedEx Penalty For Shipping Alcohol